Integral cluster structures on quantized coordinate rings: Background on quantized coordinate rings

 The {\em{classical weight spaces}} of a finite dimensional $\g$-module $V$ are denoted by

+For $v\in V_{\mu}$, we write $\wt v=\nu$.
 A $U_q(\g)$-module $V$ is called a \emph{type one} module if it is a direct sum of its weight spaces.
 The finite dimensional type one $U_q(\g)$-modules form a semisimple braided tensor category.

-For a dominant integral weight $\la \in P_+$, denote by $V(\la)$ and $V_q(\la)$ the finite dimensional irreducible highest weight $\g$-module and type one $U_q(\g)$-module with highest weights $\lambda$, respectively.
+For a dominant integral weight $\la \in P^+$, denote by $V(\la)$ and $V_q(\la)$ the finite dimensional irreducible highest weight $\g$-module and type one $U_q(\g)$-module with highest weights $\lambda$, respectively.

 Fix a highest weight vector $v_\la \in V_q(\la)$.
 The {\em{integral form}} of the module $V_q(\lambda)$ is the $U_q(\g)_\AAA$-module

 Its weight spaces are

 Its {\em{dual integral form}} is defined by